krmctlbs/ristellar/README.md

 # Stellar Event Ticketing System

+It is pre-work and made with AI tools in a short period of time.
+It's a MVP.
+More debugging and improvements are on the way.
+It does not certain that all the functionalities mentioned below fully works with-without errors.

 A decentralized event ticketing system built on Stellar Soroban smart contracts.
 This project demonstrates NFT-like ticket ownership, event creation, ticket purchasing, and transfer capabilities on the Stellar blockchain.

 ## 🎫 Features